-On March 30, 2023, we completed the sale of our Shanghai Backplane Assembly entity for approximately \$11.3 million, subject to customary post-closing adjustments, to DBG Holdings Limited (DBG), which is wholly owned by DBG Technology Co.
+On March 30, 2023, we completed the sale of our Shanghai Backplane Assembly entity for approximately \$11.2 million to DBG Holdings Limited (DBG), which is wholly owned by DBG Technology Co.
 Ltd., a public company traded on the Shenzhen Stock Exchange.
 We recorded a gain on the sale of \$1.3 million.

-On February 8, 2023, we announced that we intend to close PCB manufacturing operations in Anaheim and Santa Clara, California, and Hong Kong and to consolidate the business from these impacted sites into our remaining facilities.
+On February 8, 2023, we announced our plan to close PCB manufacturing operations in Anaheim and Santa Clara, California, and Hong Kong and to consolidate the business from these sites into our remaining facilities.
 The plant closures are expected to improve both facility and talent utilization across our footprint resulting in improved profitability.
 We expect to record between \$22.0 million and \$28.0 million in separation, accelerated depreciation and disposal costs related to this restructuring, primarily between now and the end of 2023.
 Approximately 80% of these costs are expected to be in the form of cash expenditures and the rest in the form of non-cash charges.
+As of July 3, 2023, we have substantially closed the Hong Kong manufacturing facility.
+We expect the Anaheim and Santa Clara facilities to be substantially closed by the end of 2023.

 On December 22, 2022, our land, building, and relevant ancillary assets related to our former Shanghai E-MS (SH E-MS) manufacturing facility was expropriated by the Chinese government for a compensation fee of Renminbi (RMB) 477.6 million resulting in a gain on the sale of \$51.8 million.
-We received 50% of the proceeds as of April 3, 2023 and expect to receive the remaining proceeds as follows: 40% before June 30, 2023 and 10% before December 30, 2023.
-As of April 3, 2023 and January 2, 2023, the receivable from sale of SH E-MS property was \$34.7 million and \$69.2 million, respectively.
+We received 90% of the proceeds as of July 3, 2023 and expect to receive the remaining 10% of the proceeds before December 30, 2023.
+As of July 3, 2023 and January 2, 2023, the receivable from sale of SH E-MS property was \$6.6 million and \$69.2 million, respectively.